On equivariant topological modular forms: Abelian group objects in -categories

 \begin{construction} Morally, the elliptic cohomology groups for a compact abelian Lie group $G$ are related to the sheaf cohomology groups of the elliptic curve and other related abelian varieties.
-In order to make this precise, we invoke a stacky version of Pontryagin duality, which we refer to as \emph{Picard duality}, since it is computed by considering the space of line bundles on a given orbit stack.
+In order to make this precise, we invoke a stacky version of Pontryagin duality, which we refer to as \emph{shifted Pontryagin duality}.
 More precisely, it is given by the functor